MarcusTantakoun/l2p.github.io/docs/_build/html/_sources/types.rst.txt

         (on ?b1 ?b2) ; The top block is now on the bottom block (not (clear ?b2)) ; The bottom block is no longer clear )
     ```

-    ### New Predicates
-    ```
-    - (holding ?a - arm ?b - block): true if the arm ?a is holding the block ?b
-    - (clear ?b - block): true if the block ?b is clear and can be stacked upon
-    - (on ?b1 - block ?b2 - block): true if the block ?b1 is on top of the block ?b2
-    ```

 And converts it into this: ::